People Overspend for Valentine’s Day

 The difference in average spending between those with high credit card balances and personal loans is particularly interesting, at $62 and $88 respectively.
 Since debt consolidation is the most common reason people get personal loans, this could suggest that taking such a step is a wise move.

-Consolidating debt with a personal loan can lower monthly payments and even lessen interest costs, making debt more manageable.
+A debt consolidation loan can lower monthly payments and even lessen interest costs, making debt more manageable.

 What couples want most this Valentine’s Day